SarvarKh/ofn-wiki/Tech-Doc---App-Routes.md

-This page lists all teh sources of routes in the OFN app.
+This page lists all the sources of routes in the OFN app.

 You can see the full list by running ´rake routes´

-These are the routes files that generate this list.
+### Routes
 In OFN:
 - the main routes file [config/routes.rb](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/config/routes.rb)
 - the admin routes file [config/routes/admin.rb](https://github.com/openfoodfoundation/openfoodnetwork/blob/master/config/routes/admin.rb)